Published: 24 February 2012

 Asith gets fully immersed in all areas of the website.
 He together with his cum took over in 2009 and has guided it to the place it is now.
 With a B.Sc in IT, MBA &M.Sc (Network Computing) his expertise goes a long way to keep the site afloat and minus trouble.

 Asith is the most diplomatic person in the team, he never jumps the gun, is a terrific listener and absolutely fabulous at handling people.
 Calm, rational and gives ear to everyone’s opinion and quietly makes his own.

 His strength is never being afraid to admit to what he does not know and being more than prepared to learn.
 No clue to sports, he constantly gets it in the ribs for it.

-He gets involved in coverage (streaming etc) but must run home for certain calls.
+He gets involved in coverage but must run home for certain calls.

 His vision for ThePapare is to become ESPN of Sri Lanka

 An enigma unto his own self and everyone else!
-He owned the company together with the Managing Director.
-The Marketing Director of the company, his strategies are always forceful and he impresses people with his knowledge of all around him.
+His strategies are always forceful and he impresses people with his knowledge of all around him.